Seun0001/monty/README.md

 The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
 The top element of the stack contains the result
 The stack is one element shorter
-If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE***
+If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE
 ___
- ***8. mul
+ 8. mul
 #advanced
 Implement the mul opcode.